anirbanc96/ECMMD-CondTwoSamp/Regression Curves - Wind Data/README.md

 ## Notes

-- Ensure that your R environment is correctly set up with all the necessary dependencies, which can be found at the top of the script `Regressio Example.R`.
+- Ensure that your R environment is correctly set up with all the necessary dependencies, which can be found at the top of the script `Regression Example.R`.

 ## License